arshwaraich/ResumeSummary/README.md

 # ResumeSummary
- An api to write resume summary based on resume data and job description
+ An api to write resume summary based on resume data and job description, using llama3.1 API

 ## Requirements: